The Atacama Cosmology Telescope: DR6 Gravitational Lensing Map and Cosmological Parameters: Cosmological constraints on expansion, reionization, and extensions

 Similarly, using the combination of ACT and \Planck\ CMB lensing together with BAO and a BBN prior, we obtain

-Both constraints are consistent with $\Lambda$CDM-based Hubble constant inferences from the CMB and large-scale structure, and with the TRGB-calibrated local distance ladder measurements from \cite{1907.05922}, but are in approximately $3.4\sigma$ tension with the local distance-ladder measurements from \texttt{SH0ES} of $H_0= 73.04 \pm{1.04} \, {\rm km}\,{\rm s}^{-1}\,{\rm Mpc}^{-1}$ \citep{2112.04510}.
+Both constraints are consistent with $\Lambda$CDM-based Hubble constant inferences from the CMB and large-scale structure, and with the tip of the red-giant branch (TRGB)-calibrated local distance ladder measurements from \cite{1907.05922}, but are in approximately $3.4\sigma$ tension with the local distance-ladder measurements from \texttt{SH0ES} of $H_0= 73.04 \pm{1.04} \, {\rm km}\,{\rm s}^{-1}\,{\rm Mpc}^{-1}$ \citep{2112.04510}.

 We expect the above constraints to be primarily derived from the angular and redshift separation subtended by the BAO scale\footnote{While we have not proven this, it has been shown that if data sets that calibrate the BAO scale (such as BBN) are included, the BAO feature has most constraining power and dominates the large-scale structure (LSS) inference of the Hubble constant \citep{2204.02984}.}, which is set by the comoving sound horizon at the baryon drag epoch, $r_{\rm d}$ \citep{EisensteinHu1998}.
 The majority of current CMB and LSS constraints that are in tension with local measurements from \texttt{SH0ES} derive from this sound horizon scale\footnote{Here, we do not make a careful distinction between the sound horizon scale relevant for LSS ($r_{\rm d}$) and CMB ($r_{\rm s}$) observations, although to be precise these are defined at the baryon drag epoch and at photon decoupling, respectively.}.
 This fact has motivated theoretical work to explain the tension by invoking new physics that decreases the physical size of the sound horizon at recombination by approximately $10\%$ (e.g.,~\citealp{1811.00537,1908.03663}).
 This situation motivates new measurements of the Hubble constant that are derived from a different physical scale present in the large-scale structure, namely, the matter-radiation equality redshift and scale (with comoving wave-number $k_{\rm eq}$) which sets the turn-over in the matter power spectrum.